 ssh-copy-id install an SSH key on a server as an authorized key.
+Its purpose is to provision access without requiring a password for each login.
 This facilitates automated, passwordless logins and single sign-on using the SSH protocol.

 # ssh-keygen Generating public/private rsa key pair.
 Enter file in which to save the key (/home/ylo/.ssh/id_rsa): mykey Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in mykey.
 Your public key has been saved in mykey.pub.
 The key fingerprint is: SHA256:GKW7yzA1J1qkr1Cr9MhUwAbHbF2NrIPEgZXeOUOz3Us ylo@klar The key's randomart image is: +---[RSA 2048]----+ |.*++ o.o. | |.+B + oo. | | +++ *+. | | .o.Oo.+E | | ++B.S. | | o * =. | | + = o | | + = = . | | + o o | +----[SHA256]-----+ #

 Creating a key pair (public key and private key) only takes a minute.
-The keys are usually stored in the
+The key files are usually stored in the

 Once a key has been created, the